mspass-team/mspass/docs/source/user_manual/CRUD_operations.rst

     At present the only unforgivable sin is changing a cross-referencing id.
-    If a writer detects that cross-referencing ObjectID has been altered the data will be marked dead and the Metadata document will be written to a special collection called "tombstone".
+    If a writer detects that cross-referencing ObjectID has been altered the data will be marked dead and the Metadata document will be written to a special collection called "graveyard".

 4. Unrecoverable (fatal) errors will abort a workflow.
 At present that should only happen from system generated errors that throw an